Precise determination of the properties of $X(3872)$ and of its isovector partner $W_{c1}$: Numerical results

 where $p_{\rm max}$, $\bar p_{\rm min}$ and $\bar p_{\rm max}$ are determined by kinematics, $\omega_{D^0}(p){=}\sqrt{m_{D^0}^2+p^2}$ is the $D^0$ energy ($\omega_{\bar D^0}(\bar p)$ for $\bar D^0$), ${\rm d}\Phi_{2\pi}$ is the differential 2-body phase space element of $\pi^+\pi^-$ in the final state, $k_{J/\psi}(E,m_{2\pi})$ is the momentum of $J/\psi$ in the $D\bar D^*$ c.m. frame with $m_{2\pi}$ the $\pi^+\pi^-$ invariant mass.
 We have introduced a non-interfering, constant background term, denoted by $f_{\rm bg}$, to the $D^0\bar D^0\pi^0$ distribution as the background events for this process are not subtracted from the data because of the large uncertainties.
 In addition, the $P_\alpha$ parameters parametrize the source term and at the same time provide the normalization constants.
 Since we have two kinds of sources for producing the open-charm $D\bar D^*$ pairs, one from $e^+e^-$ annihilations and the other from $B$ decays, the production parameters denoted by $P_\alpha^{\rm B}$ and $P_\alpha^{\rm L}$ for the BESIII and LHCb data, respectively, are different.

-In total, there are 9 free parameters to be determined through simultaneously fitting (using MINUIT~\cite{James:1975dr,iminuit,iminuit.jl}) to the BESIII~\cite{BESIII:2023hml} and LHCb~\cite{LHCb:2020fvo,LHCb:2022jez} data: $P_0^{\rm B}$, $P_\pm^{\rm B}$, $P_0^{\rm L}$, $P_\pm^{\rm L}$, $C_{0X}$, $C_{1X}$, $a$, $u_{0\rho}$, and $f_{\rm bg}$.
-The data can be accurately described, with the best fit yielding $\chi^2/\text{dof}= 67.5/87 = 0.78$ for $\Lambda=1.0$~GeV, where ``dof" denotes the number of degrees of freedom in the fit.
-Figure~\ref{fig:best_fit_all} illustrates a comparison of our results with the data, with the orange bands indicating the lineshapes within $1\sigma$ statistical uncertainty propagated from the experimental data.
+In total, there are 10 free parameters to be determined through simultaneously fitting (using MINUIT~\cite{James:1975dr,iminuit,iminuit.jl}) to the BESIII~\cite{BESIII:2023hml} and LHCb~\cite{LHCb:2020fvo,LHCb:2022jez} data: $P_0^{\rm B}$, $P_\pm^{\rm B}$, $P_0^{\rm L}$, $P_\pm^{\rm L}$, $C_{0X}$, $C_{1X}$, $a$, $u_{0\rho}$, $v_0(v_1)$ and $f_{\rm bg}$.
+The data can be accurately described, with the best fit yielding {$\chi^2/\text{dof}= 57/86 = 0.66$ in both Scheme-I0 and Scheme-I1} for $\Lambda=1.0$~GeV, where ``dof" denotes the number of degrees of freedom in the fit. {In the following analysis, the central value of each quantity is taken as the average of the results from Scheme-I0 and Scheme-I1, while the associated uncertainty is defined as the quadrature sum of the larger of the two individual uncertainties and half the difference between the central values of the two schemes.} Figure~\ref{fig:best_fit_all} illustrates a comparison of our results {in Scheme-I0} with the data, with the orange bands indicating the lineshapes within $1\sigma$ statistical uncertainty propagated from the experimental data.
 Energy resolutions and efficiencies provided in Refs.~\cite{BESIII:2023hml,LHCb:2022jez,LHCb:2020fvo} were included in the fits.
-Parameter values, the correlation matrix from the best fit and the fitting results for $\Lambda=0.6$~GeV and $1.4$~GeV can be found in the Supplemental Materials~\cite{supp}.
+Parameter values, the correlation matrix from the best fit and the fitting results for $\Lambda=0.6$~GeV and $1.4$~GeV {in both Scheme-I0 and Scheme-I1} can be found in the Supplemental Materials~\cite{supp}.

-To include the effect of the additional decay channels of $X(3872)$ in the analysis, we employ the relative branching ratios reported in Refs.~\cite{BESIII:2020nbj,BESIII:2019esk,LHCb:2024tpv},\footnote{Although the $W_{c1}$ contribution was not considered there, we expect them to provide reasonable estimates.} which lead to an estimate of the contributions from other inelastic channels to the $X(3872)$ width to be $\lesssim 20$~keV.
-To account for this, we add an imaginary number, $C^{\text{inel}}$, to the potential, which contributes 20~keV to the $X(3872)$ width.
-Refitting the data shows that all parameters and the real part of the $X(3872)$ pole are within current uncertainties, but the imaginary part of the pole location grows.
-We include this shift into the uncertainties.

 With the parameters from the best fit, the poles of the scattering amplitudes follow from solving Eq.~\eqref{eq:LSE} for complex energies.
 Labeling different Riemann sheets of the coupled-channel scattering amplitudes by the signs of the imaginary parts of momenta for the two channels $D^0\bar D^{*0}$ and $D^+D^{*-}$ (i.e., RS$_{\pm\pm}$ with RS$_{++}$ the physical sheet), we find the $X(3872)$ pole on sheet RS$_{++}$, located at